 Throughout her legal studies, Alessia focused on developing innovative and creative solutions to pressing commercial, technology and intellectual property law issues.
 Having grown up in an environment surrounded by art, Alessia remains curious about the ways in which the Canadian legal framework compliments the needs of creators and entrepreneurs in Canada's creative and cultural sectors.

 Many of her interests throughout law school stemmed from her studies during undergrad.
 Having obtained a BBA specializing in social and digital media marketing, Alessia continues to explore the ways in which technology interacts with copyright, internet governance, branding, and privacy law.
-A prominent theme underlying her legal studies has been discovering the ways that emerging and distruptive technologies impact the works of entrepreneurs and creators.
+A prominent theme underlying her legal studies has been discovering the ways that emerging and disruptive technologies impact the works of entrepreneurs and creators.

 Alessia often participates in and speaks at various academic and mentorship events.
 Past events have included:

 Moderating Osgoode's Fashion Law Society's "Introduction to IP Law in the Creative Industries" Academic Panel (November 2017)

 Alessia continues to find ways to give back to the community through merging her philanthropic interests with her passion for fashion and design.
-As founder and president of Osgoode's Fashion Law Society, Alessia plans yearly fashion shows in support of titled charities such as Justice for Children and Youth and the Women's Legal Education and Action Fund.
+As founder and former president of Osgoode's Fashion Law Society, Alessia plans yearly fashion shows in support of titled charities such as Justice for Children and Youth and the Women's Legal Education and Action Fund.